nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 Some frameworks rely on method names to identify test cases.
 In others, such as JUnit4/5 we use annotations, and so there's no benefit to adding the keyword _test_.

-## Structure 'given-when-then' with comments
+## Structure 'given-when-then' code with comments

 Our test cases should use a standard BDD structure of: